MuonMC/muon-mappings/CONTRIBUTING.md

 Triage categories ensure that important, but small PRs--like bugfixes--are merged quickly, while large changes--like a naming refactor--are thoroughly reviewed before they are merged.

-Aside from the main triage categories, QM also divides its PRs by the type of Minecraft version they target: releases and snapshots, with the former having longer review times and aiming for more stability.
+Aside from the main triage categories, MM also divides its PRs by the type of Minecraft version they target: releases and snapshots, with the former having longer review times and aiming for more stability.

 - Release PRs are those that target a release of Minecraft, such as `1.17`, `1.17.1` or `1.18`